Good employees love what they do.

 That goes for remote time too.
 Just because people can be reached 24/7 doesn’t mean they should be.

-10) Perks Based On The Buddy System
+10. Perks Based On a Buddy System

 Companies often hire people who know other employees.
 If the production manager’s cousin would be a great addition to the sales team, why not give him a shot?